bilalk711/hrms-prototype/README.md

  Details:
 </h3>
 <p>
  I am a freelance Web Developer and UI/UX Designer.
-I had one of my clients from Malaysia that was impressed for a past work that required some design fixes and UX features.
+I had one of my clients from Malaysia that was impressed by me for a past work that required some design fixes and UX features.
 He came to me for a project that involved the internal processes of their team.
 Basically, they wanted to automate some of their tasks and to use a system that all of their team can share work and also create invoices for various tasks.
 He gave me a deadline of a MONTH!
 In that time, I was pretty unsure of the work required and the time it would take.
 I was also not